02Nelly03/Code-review-toolkit/README.md

 # Code-review-toolkit
 Thematic project assignment
-informative breadkdown of code and security vulnerabilities wihin code for new developers.
+containing informative breadkdowns of code and security vulnerabilities wihin code for new developers.